 - Drug Schedules

 - Common Charges

-Whether you had the drugs in your pocket or even on the seat next to you, you could be charged with “possessing” them.
+Whether a person had the drugs in their pocket or even on the seat next to them, they could be charged with possessing the drugs.
 Under DC law, possession can be actual or constructive.
 Actual possession means the substance is in the physical custody of the person charged with possession, such as in the person’s hand or pockets.

 Constructive possession means that although the person may not have had the substance physically in their possession, they had the intent and power to control the substance —perhaps within reach or found in an area accessible to the individual.

-After reviewing the facts of your case, your DC drug lawyer can inform you about how one or both of these different types of possession might apply to your legal defense.
+After reviewing the facts of an individual’s case, a person’s DC drug lawyer can inform them about how one or both of these different types of possession might apply to their legal defense.

 What Constitutes a Controlled Substance in DC?